asaidimu/go-store/www/reference/integration.md

 ## Initialization Patterns

-### The most common way to initialize the store and ensure proper resource cleanup upon application shutdown.
+### The `NewStore()` function initializes a new `Store` instance.
+It is crucial to defer the `Close()` method call immediately after initialization to ensure that all internal resources are properly released when the function or application exits.